tHarvey303/fitstableview/README.md

 ### Known Issues

-* The viewer currently only supports tabular HDUs (BinTableHDU, TableHDU, AsciiTableHDU).
+* The viewer currently only supports tabular HDUs (BinTableHDU, TableHDU).
 Image HDUs are ignored.
 * Column calculations and data export features are not yet implemented.
 * Multi-dimensional columns are currently converted to multiple columns, named colname_1, colname_2, etc. This may not be ideal for all use cases.